0xSpaceShard/starknet-hardhat-plugin/README.md

       // venv: "active" <- for the active virtual environment
       // venv: "path/to/my-venv" <- for env created with e.g. `python -m venv path/to/my-venv`
       venv: "<VENV-PATH>",
+      args: ["--lite-mode", "--gas-price", "2000000000"] // <- optional devnet arguments.
+For example --lite-mode to optimize by disabling some features.

       // or specify Docker image tag
       dockerizedVersion: "0.1.18"